-You MUST include evidence of the impact on your business and your community partner (if applicable) at a minimum.
+You MUST include evidence of the impact on your business and your community partner at a minimum.
 To score highly in this question, try to include quantitative and qualitative evidence of impact on as many of the following as possible:

-- Impact on people and society (e.g. change in people's behaviour, skills, wellbeing, life circumstances, increased opportunities, increased employment opportunities - Impact on beneficiaries if applicable (e.g. change in services or reach, change in systems and processes, change in public profile, change in staff, culture or volunteers) - Business impact on employees (e.g. change in staff skills, well-being, behaviours) - Business impact on the organisation (e.g. change in staff loyalty, retention or productivity, recruitment practices or diversity, change in reputation, brand awareness, commercial outcomes, change in operations, culture) - Impact on relevant others (e.g. change in behaviour of other businesses, piloting a new approach for the sector, encouraging other businesses to get involved)
+- Impact on people and society (e.g. change in people's behaviour, skills, wellbeing, life circumstances, increased opportunities i.e. social mobility, increased employment opportunities) - Impact on community organisations (e.g. change in services or reach, change in systems and processes, change in public profile, change in staff, culture or volunteers) - Business impact on employees (e.g. change in staff skills, well-being, behaviours) - Business impact on the organisation (e.g. change in staff loyalty, retention or productivity, recruitment practices or diversity, change in reputation, brand awareness, commercial outcomes, change in operations, culture) - Impact on relevant others (e.g. change in behaviour of other businesses, piloting a new approach for the sector, encouraging other businesses to get involved)